cortex-js/compute-engine/src/docs/guide-expressions.md

 of the input as possible is reflected in the MathJSON result.

-If required operands are missing (the denominator of a fraction, for example), a `["Error", "'missing'"]` error expression is inserted where the missing operand should have been.
+If required operands are missing (the denominator of a fraction, for example), a `["Error", ""missing""]` error expression is inserted where the missing operand should have been.

 Problems that occur while parsing a LaTeX string will usually indicate a LaTeX